 Dentist in Teaneck, New Jersey says that the strips, however, placed carefully would still leave some sides unwhitened.
 So, it becomes a tedious task to always see, which areas need whitening and which were left out in the last try.

 According to the dental care in Teaneck, NJ, the bleaching agent in teeth whitening strips, not as powerful as the one’s dentists use, is still a harsh chemical, which can damage the soft gum tissues.
 You must try to avoid contact between the whitening agent and your gums wherever possible, although this is easier said than done.

 The teeth whitening strips are safe to use in moderation, but overdoing it can cause sensitivity and even permanent damage to your teeth.
-You will have severe pain and also risking your teeth towards decay, incase the enamel is eroded through excessive application of whitening agent.
+You will have severe pain and also risking your teeth towards decay, incase the enamel is eroded through the excessive application of the whitening agent.